What is Michael Ovitz's Net Worth and Salary?

 Early Life

-Michael Ovitz was born December 14, 1946 in Chicago, Illinois.
-His family eventually moved to Encino, Ca, in the suburbs of Los Angeles.
-While studying at UCLA he worked as a part-time tour guide at Universal Studios.
-After graduating Mike landed a job in the mail room at the William Morris Agency.
+Michael Ovitz was born December 14, 1946, in Chicago, Illinois.
+His family eventually moved to Encino, CA, in the suburbs of Los Angeles.
+While studying at UCLA, he worked as a part-time tour guide at Universal Studios.
+After graduating, Mike landed a job in the mail room at the William Morris Agency.

-In 1975, Mike and four other William Morris colleagues – Ron Meyer, Bill Haber, Rowland Perkins and Mike Rosenfeld – launched their own firm which they named Creative Artists Agency (CAA).
+In 1975, Mike and four other William Morris colleagues – Ron Meyer, Bill Haber, Rowland Perkins, and Mike Rosenfeld – launched their own firm, which they named Creative Artists Agency (CAA).

 CAA

-Ovitz was known for assembling "package deals", wherein CAA would utilize its talent base to provide directors, actors and screenwriters to a studio, thus shifting the negotiating leverage from the studios to the talent.
+Ovitz was known for assembling "package deals," wherein CAA would utilize its talent base to provide directors, actors, and screenwriters to a studio, thus shifting the negotiating leverage from the studios to the talent.

-During his time at CAA Ovitz served as talent agent to such Hollywood heavy-hitters as Tom Cruise, Dustin Hoffman, Kevin Costner, Michael Douglas, Bill Murray, Sylvester Stallone and Barbra Streisand, as well as directors Steven Spielberg, Barry Levinson, and Sydney Pollack.
-He also provided corporate consulting services, helping negotiate several major international business mergers and deals including Matsushita's acquisition of MCA/Universal, the financial rescue of MGM/United Artists, and Sony's acquisition of Columbia Pictures.
-His signing of Coca-Cola as a CAA client – which led to the ubiquitous "Always Coca Cola" campaign – had a significant impact on the advertising industry.
+During his time at CAA, Ovitz served as talent agent to such Hollywood heavy-hitters as Tom Cruise, Dustin Hoffman, Kevin Costner, Michael Douglas, Bill Murray, Sylvester Stallone, and Barbra Streisand, as well as directors Steven Spielberg, Barry Levinson, and Sydney Pollack.
+He also provided corporate consulting services, helping negotiate several major international business mergers and deals, including Matsushita's acquisition of MCA/Universal, the financial rescue of MGM/United Artists, and Sony's acquisition of Columbia Pictures.
+His signing of Coca-Cola as a CAA client – which led to the ubiquitous "Always Coca-Cola" campaign – had a significant impact on the advertising industry.

-Mike famously negotiated David Letterman's move from NBC to CBS, chronicled in Bill Carter's book "The Late Shift: Letterman, Leno and the Network Battle for the Night".
+Mike famously negotiated David Letterman's move from NBC to CBS, chronicled in Bill Carter's book "The Late Shift: Letterman, Leno and the Network Battle for the Night."

-Ovitz now acts as a private investor who has informally advised the careers of such notables as Martin Scorsese, David Letterman and Tom Clancy.
+Ovitz now acts as a private investor who has informally advised the careers of such notables as Martin Scorsese, David Letterman, and Tom Clancy.

 Leaving CAA

 Mike had been itching for another job in entertainment for several years.
 He noticed how the heads of studios like Terry Semel had cushy jobs where they would travel the globe casually reading a script or two on the way, whereas he was up at 5am every day and on the phone until midnight every night, 6-7 days a week.
-Furthermore, his studio-head contemporaries were earning hundreds of millions of dollars from lucrative stock options, whereas his private partnership was a grind with no light at the end of the tunnel.
+Furthermore, his studio-head contemporaries were earning hundreds of millions of dollars from lucrative stock options.
+In contrast, his private partnership was a grind with no light at the end of the tunnel.

 Mike initially thought he was going to be made the head of studio MCA, which had recently been acquired by Seagram's heir Edgar Bronfman, Jr. – Mike actually advised Bronfman during his acquisition process.